Bartvds/demo-travis-gh-pages/README.md

 -	Share this guide with friends and spread the power.

+### Online editing

+-	Using this you can also use the generic code editor on github.com to edit files and republish without leaving your browser.
+-	To commit but skip a build you can add `[ci skip]` to your commit message and Travis will ignore it. (see [how-to-skip-a-build](http://docs.travis-ci.com/user/how-to-skip-a-build/))
+-	Keep in mind that every save triggers a new build.
+Travis is a free service shared by everyone so don't waste to much of his time.

-## Security
+## Safety

 You should be aware of the two main things that can go bad:

 1. Pushing to the wrong branch or repository (mildly bad)
 2. Leaking your un-encrypted token (really bad)

 Always double-check your settings and development logs.

 If you leak your token just revoke it quickly and maybe check your Github [security activity](https://github.com/settings/security).
 Then create a new token, again making sure you limit the scope.
 A token is harmless after you revoked it (except to your bruised ego).